procrastinando/HomeAssistant/README.md

 A compilation of the sensors in my home assistant using ESPhome

 ## 1. Temperature and Humidity sensor for the room
-Using an AHT10 sensor on a D1 mini:
+Using an AHT10 sensor on a D1 mini.

 <img width="400" src="https://raw.githubusercontent.com/procrastinando/HomeAssistant/main/room.JPG">
 ```
 i2c: